mwaugh0328/consumption_and_tradewar/README.md

 - [``trade_analysis.ipynb``](https://github.com/mwaugh0328/consumption_and_tradewar/blob/master/trade_analysis.ipynb) performs the trade analysis in Section 5 (us exports to china, exports in total) and it contains the unweighted regression results as well.

+As of the last push, these notebooks will come very close, but not exactly replicate the values in the [NBER working paper](https://www.nber.org/papers/w26353) version my changing the concordance methodology.
+To reproduce the NBER version results, read the notes around code cell 15 in [``countylevel_tariffs_and_exports.ipynb``](https://github.com/mwaugh0328/consumption_and_tradewar/blob/master/countylevel_tariffs_and_exports.ipynb) and uncomment the appropriate parts.

 Finally I do want to highlight that there is a [license](https://github.com/mwaugh0328/consumption_and_tradewar/blob/master/LICENSE) regarding this work, it's use, and so forth.